dmitrinesterenko/how-we-deploy/3_DOCKER.md

 The above script is located in ./scripts/docker/create.sh where it is easier to modify the values.
 Update the values for the subnet and vpc to match your own and then execute the shell script: `./scripts/docker/create.sh awsXY` where XY is your own unique number.
+Details of the options are [here](https://docs.docker.com/machine/drivers/aws/)

 This will create a new EC2 instance using the docker-machine commands.
 Remember the number you have chosen for your instance.

 After your instance is created you can:
   * `docker-machine ssh awsXY` SSH into it.